A Logical Model of Intelligence

-The research results include a theory of intelligence, a formal model of intelligence based the theory, and a computer implementation of the model.
+The research results include a theory of intelligence, a formal model of intelligence based on the theory, and a computer implementation of the model.

 The reasoning framework has the advantage of being domain-independent, and combining the justifiability of individual inference steps and the flexibility of linking these steps together in a context-sensitive manner in run time.

-NARS is fundamentally different from traditional reasoning systems.
-In it, a "term" represents a stable pattern in the system's experience, and a "statement" represents the substitutability of one term to another.
+In NARS, a "term" names a "concept" that represents a recurring pattern in the system's experience, and a "statement" represents the substitutability of one term to another.
 Each statement is "true" to a degree, indicating the evidential support the statement gets from available evidence.
-An inference rule specifies how new substitutability can be derived from given ones by taking them as evidence.
-The memory and control mechanism of the system attempts to use the time-space resources of the system in the most efficient way.
-The overall architecture of NARS is briefly outlined.
+An inference rule specifies how new statements can be derived from certain existing statements.
+The memory and control mechanism of the system attempt to use the time-space resources of the system in the most efficient way by dynamically distributing the resources according to the experience of the system and the current context.
+The overall architecture and working cycle of NARS is briefly outlined here.